 Although all pets will eventually age and suffer from geriatric conditions, certain pets can experience these symptoms associated with aging early on.

-If your breed of cat or dog is known to suffer from joint disorders, it has suffered from abuse in the past, or has poor exercise and eating habits, it might develop health issues sooner.
+If your breed of cat or dog is known to suffer from joint disorders, they have suffered from abuse in the past, or has poor exercise and eating habits, they might develop health issues sooner.
 It is vital to get regular checkups with our vet so we can detect problems early and provide treatment.

 Treatments for Senior Pets

 Depending on your animal’s condition, it may need one of the follow veterinary services:

 - Medication Management

 - Lifestyle Advice